-SoCal salmon with late-spring vegetables and green tahini sauce
+SoCal salmon with spring vegetables and green tahini sauce

 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-SoCal salmon with late-spring vegetables and green tahini sauce
+SoCal salmon with spring vegetables and green tahini sauce

-SoCal salmon with late-spring vegetables and green tahini sauce
+SoCal salmon with spring vegetables and green tahini sauce

-Gluten-Free Friendly, Dairy-Free, Soy-Free, Paleo, Mediterranean, Carb-Conscious, Protein Plus
+Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Pescatarian, Carb-Conscious, Protein Plus

 30–45 Minutes

-Nutritious salmon full of omega-3s for heart health teams up with seasonal veggies like asparagus, zucchini, and baby carrots for an effortless paleo and gluten-free meal.
+Nutritious salmon full of omega-3s for heart health teams up with seasonal veggies like asparagus, zucchini, and baby carrots, plus an herby lemon tahini sauce that will make other sauces green with envy.

 Get delicious recipes with organic produce and clean ingredients delivered